soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 documentation:Soilgrids
 :   [Soilgrids](https://www.isric.org/explore/soilgrids){target=_blank} a system for global digital soil mapping that uses many profile data and machine learning methods to predict the spatial distribution of soil properties across the globe

-documentation:Soil spectroscopy
-:   Soil spectroscopy (source: [soilspectroscopy.org](https://soilspectroscopy.org/){target=_blank}) is the measurement of light absorption.
-The proportion of the incident radiation reflected by soil is sensed through reflectance spectroscopy.

 documentation: SoilWise Use cases
 :   The SoilWise use cases are described in the Grant Agreement to understand the needs from the stakeholder groups (users).
 Each use case provides user stories epics.